xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   Actions, like symbols, are specified for each level of each group in the key separately.

-- Add a [virtual modifier] to the key's virtual modifier mapping (`vmodmap`).
+- Add a [virtual modifier] to the key’s virtual modifier mapping (`vmodmap`).

 - Specify whether the key should repeat or not.

 However, doing this for each key (or level) is tedious and inflexible.
-Interpret's are a mechanism to apply these settings to a bunch of keys/levels at once.
+Interpret’s are a mechanism to apply these settings to a bunch of keys/levels at once.

 Each interpret specifies a condition by which it attaches to certain